Modern Slavery

 Risk factors

-People of any age, gender, social situation or race can end up in slavery-like conditions.
+People of any age, gender, social situation or race can find themselves in slavery-like conditions.
 However, most commonly, slavery affects people who are vulnerable for a number or reasons.
 Women and children (especially girls), migrants, refugees or people from minority groups are particularly vulnerable.
 Environmental destruction, conflict and forced migration contribute to vulnerability to modern slavery.
 In developed nations such as Australia temporary migrants or people holding temporary visas may be more easily exploited, especially if they are in a sponsored relationship.

 Modern Slavery in Australia